jonatanhal/jonatanhal.github.io/_posts/2014-10-16-mining-the-murky-data-on-pastebin.markdown

 It wont compile, since the variable `match` is undefined, limited to the scope of the `if`-statement.

-At this point we can basically call our two functions in `main()` & rejoice that our code does something slightly cooler than it did before.

 ## contains()

 We need to keep track of the URL's we have downloaded, we wouldn't want to download anything more times than whats needed.
+This can be achieved by appending the pastekeys to a blacklist as we download them.

 So we declare a slice of strings inwhich to put our blacklisted pastekeys.
 We also pass in some default values that we want to ignore.

 {% highlight go %}